Steven24K/CodeGenPHP/template/README.md

 2. Run `npm install`
 3. Run `npm run start` to see if everything is setup correctly
 4. Copy the content of config.Example.php to config.php and fill in database credentials
+5. Create your database in, PhpMyAdmin via XAMPP is the easiest way to do it.

 ## Running
-`yarn backend` To start a php dev server
+`yarn backend` To start a php dev server on http://localhost:8080

 `yarn watch` To compile the frontend

 *That's it and you're ready to go!*

+### First time running
+When running for the first time visit http://localhost:8080/init.php to create all the database tables and visit http://localhost:8080/seed.php to insert some data in your database.

 ## Commands
 `npm run start` Start the webpack development server, with hot module replacement(HRM).